 Thus, we will consider only ``natural" higher point derivation $(d_n)$ of infinite order on $\cal U$ at a character $d_0$ (continuous or not).
 For such a natural $(d_n)$ on $\cal U$, it is easy to see that there is a (continuous or not) linear functional $\lambda\,=\,\lambda_1$ on $E$ such that $d_1\,=\,\lambda_1\,\circ\,P_1$ (equivalently, the diagram is commutative for a suitable linear functional $\lambda$ on $E$), since $\cal U$ is a weighted Fr\'{e}chet symmetric algebra over $E$ and $P_1$ is a projection onto $E$.
 Further, we remark that if $(d_n)$ is discontinuous on $\cal U$ (i.e., if at least one of the $d_n$ is discontinuous), then $(d_n)$ must be totally discontinuous higher point derivation of infinite order (this is clear by looking at the identities (2.1) of [DM2]).
-As a consequence, if $(d_n)$ is natural and discontinuous on $\cal U$, then the character $d_0$ must be discontinuous (the converse is trivial, since in that case, $d_1$ is discontinuous).
-So, if a character is continuous on $\cal U$, then either $(d_n)$ is not natural (this situation arises in the Banach case; see [DM2, \S 2]), or $(d_n)$ is natural and continuous (i.e., $\cal U$ is a FrAPS [DPR, Thm.
+As a consequence, if $(d_n)$ is natural and discontinuous on $\cal U$, then $(d_n)$ is natural and totally discontinuous on $\cal U$ in our sense; equivalently, the character $d_0$ must be discontinuous (the converse is trivial, since in that case, $d_1$ is discontinuous).
+So, if a character is continuous on $\cal U$, then either $(d_n)$ is not natural (this situation arises in the Banach case as well; see [DM2, \S 2]), or $(d_n)$ is natural and continuous (i.e., $\cal U$ is a FrAPS [DPR, Thm.
 10.1 (ii)]).